ovh/docs/pages/account/api/first-steps/guide.en-gb.md

 section: API
 ---

-**Last updated 05th June 2020**
+**Last updated 5th June 2020**

 ## Objective

-The APIs available on [https://api.ovh.com/](https://api.ovh.com/){.external} allow you to purchase, manage, update and configure OVHcloud products without using a graphical interface such as the control panel.
+The APIs available on [https://api.ovh.com/](https://api.ovh.com/){.external} allow you to purchase, manage, update and configure OVHcloud products without using a graphical interface such as the Control Panel.

-**Learn how to use OVHcloud APIs and how to pair them with your applications**
+**Learn how to use OVHcloud APIs and how to pair them with your applications.**

 ## Requirements

-- Have an active OVHcloud account and know its credentials.
+- You have an active OVHcloud account and know its credentials.
-- Be on the [OVHcloud API](https://api.ovh.com/){.external} web page.
+- You are on the [OVHcloud API](https://api.ovh.com/){.external} web page.

 ## Instructions